Bankruptcy and Spouse Debt? Get a Bankruptcy Lawyer.

 If your spouse decides to file for bankruptcy, will you be personally responsible?
 Can your spouse’s creditors look to you to honor any outstanding obligations?
-The answer depends.
+The answer is it depends.
+This is when a bankruptcy lawyer can help.

 Though most states, including New Jersey and Pennsylvania, consider debts incurred by and in the name of only one spouse to be that person’s debt alone, there are exceptions.
 Even in a state that follows this legal principle, debts that are incurred for what are known as necessities—food, shelter, utilities, medical care etc.—can become joint debt so that both spouses are responsible.